-Choosing the right caregiver for your aging parent or relative is an important decision and the good news/bad news is that you have plenty of options when hiring someone.
-The good news is you can work with an agency to source someone to support your family member or you can search and hire someone independently.
+Hiring a caregiver for your aging parent or relative is an important decision, and fortunately, you have plenty of options when hiring someone — however, the latter can feel like a bit of a double-edged sword.
+The good news is you can work with a caregiver agency to source someone to support your family member or you can search and hire someone independently.
 The bad news is that the choices can be overwhelming.

 “My mom suffered a stroke that resulted in the left side of her body being paralyzed,” she says.
 “She was also diabetic with a weak swallow.
 So, I found that no agency aide could help me with some of the everyday activities that I needed to have performed in my absence.”